rafaelhdr/portfolio/pages/about.md

 ## Past

-I am a web developer since 15 years old.
-That time, I learned to develop at PHP, developing applications locally, uploading with Dreamweaver via FTP and testing on production.
+I have been web developer since the age of 15.
+I learned how to develop using PHP, developing applications locally, uploading with Dreamweaver via FTP and testing on production.

-At college, I learned other technologies, learning (and loving) Python, developing web applications with Django framework.
-Also started learning about Linux, changing to Ubuntu.
+At college, I learned other technologies, such as Python, developing web applications with Django framework.
+I learned about Linux specific focused on Ubuntu.

 ## Today

-I still like python (a lot), learned node.js, work with Java and learning Go.
+I still use python (a lot), learned node.js, also using Java and learning Go.

-Linux is on my laptop, developing at my Arch Linux using Visual Studio Code for coding.
-It was hard my first installation but taught me a lot of concepts and keep my distro updated.
-At my servers, I like using Ubuntu, giving a lot of stability for services.
+I use Arch Linux for coding.
+Initially, it was hard to use at first, however, after learning about it and practicing, I was able to get the hang of it.

+My choice of servers is Ubuntu because of the stability that it offers.

-At least, I see how nice is to have a good automation for my work.
-I am always reading about DevOps and try to make all my deployments automated.
+At my workspace in Scopus, I realized the importance of automation, since then I have been reading about DevOps and I try to make all my deployments automated.
 I use Docker (a lot) and GitLab - and GitLab Pipeline - for my projects automation.

 [Check my portfolio]({% link pages/portfolio.md %})